Khawelad/Crunge---Discontinued/README.md

 # Unity-Game-Deprecated-

-This was my first time trying out unity and game dev. learned a few basics then moved on to learn something different (procedural terrain generation)
+This was my first time trying out unity and game dev. learned a few basics then moved on to learn something different (procedural terrain generation) which i find quite interesting